 "Many times patients say that they don't agree with a doctor's orders because they do not understand the order.
-If a patient were to tell me that he has a concern about an order, I would ask what the concern is first, to make sure he has an understanding of what the order is and why it the physician chose it.
-If I can explain an order/procedure to a patient in a way that he can understand it, I will.
-If I feel like the patient's concern is not based on lack of knowledge, but that he truly disagrees with an order, I will tell him that I am going to speak to my supervisor so that his concerns can be addressed."
+If a patient were to tell me that they had a concern, I would ask what the concern is to make sure I approached the situation from a place of full understanding.
+If I can explain an order or procedure to a patient in a way that they can more easily understand it, I will.
+If I feel like the patient's concern is legitimate, I would speak to my supervisor and address the issue formally."

 "PKU is one of the tests done as part of a newborn's routine health screening.
 It helps determine the presence of phenylalanine in the blood, which should be broken down if metabolism is normal."

 "Working with upset children can be hard as a Radiologic Technician.
 Over the years I've learned a few tricks to sidetrack and cheer up a sick child but knowing they are in pain or scared has always been something I've disliked about the job."